jamiekim828/NumberGuessingGame/README.md

-# Guessing game - React hook practice using useState
+# Guessing game - React hook

+This game is to practice useState and it is optional

 ## How to run the project